Agree with our rating?

 Datalink Bankcard Contract Complaints

 Datalink receives a low score in this section because of its long-term contract with automatic renewal and its potentially very costly Datalink Bankcard fee for early termination.
-This fee is calculated by multiplying the merchant’s monthly cost by the number of months remaining in the contract, and it can easily exceed the $250 minimum that will be charged upon termination.
-A number of merchant complaints about Datalink mention its termination fees and claim that sales agents verbally promised that there would be no such fees.
-For this reason, merchants should be sure to check the actual language of the contract despite what a sales agent claims.
+This fee is calculated by multiplying the client’s monthly cost by the number of months remaining in the contract, and it can easily exceed the $250 minimum that will be charged upon termination.
+A number of business complaints about Datalink mention its termination fees and claim that sales agents verbally promised that there would be no such fees.
+For this reason, clients should be sure to check the actual language of the contract despite what a sales agent claims.
 Datalink Bankcard’s terms are not competitive with the cheapest merchant accounts available.

 Audit Your Current Statement To Find Its Hidden Fees